 AI Challenge

-The Futurescot AI Challenge 2024 is a competition to bring together Scottish public sector organisations to solve problems through the use of Artificial Intelligence (AI).
+The Futurescot AI Challenge 2025 is a competition to bring together Scottish public sector organisations to solve problems through the use of Artificial Intelligence.

-Congratulations to NHS Forth Valley whose idea of using AI technology to better manage and learn from complaints data.
+Congratulations to NHS Forth Valley whose idea of using AI technology to better manage and learn from complaints data won the 2024 AI Challenge.
 The judges said “The NHS Forth Valley team demonstrated an innovative and yet practical use of AI which we all felt has the potential to make a tangible difference to patients and staff”.

-This process culminates with the Digital Scotland 2024 conference on the 26th November 2024 at the Edinburgh International Conference Centre.
-There, the teams will have the chance to showcase their idea in an AI leadership session.
+This process culminates with the Digital Scotland 2025 conference on the 19th November 2025 at the Edinburgh International Conference Centre.
+There, your team will have the chance to showcase their idea in an AI leadership session.

 Judging criteria